experimentalpolitics/immigration/material/design.md

 - *Description:* Answer a short survey about your personal media diet and issues currently discussed in the news.
 - *Length:* TBD
 - *Reward:* TBD
-- *Requirements:* 90% approval rate, location US, total approved HITs no less than 100
+- *Requirements:* 90% approval rate, location US

 ## Survey Flow Overview